Universal Freezing Transitions of Dipole-Conserving Chains: Models and order parameters

-The importance of concentrating on $R_{d,k}$ compared to just considering the limit of \cref{eq:ratio2} is that we conjecture the former to represent a \emph{continuous} order parameter for the filling-induced phase transition.
-Indeed, in Section \ref{sec:criticalScaling} we provide numerical evidence for $d=2,3$ and small $L$ values that for $\nu\le \nu_c$ the term $R_{d,k}(\nu)$ is an increasing function such that $R_{d,k}(\nu_c)=0$.
-Note also that the main claim of Ref.~\cite{Pozderac_DinfHSF} coincides with $R_{\infty,k}(\nu_c)=0$.
-In \cref{sec:weakFragNumerics,sec:criticalScaling} we provide strong numerical evidence for $d=2,3$ and $\infty$ that for $\nu > \nu_c$ the ratio $r_{d,k}(N,X)$ goes to $1$ in the thermodynamic limit, i.e.~$R_{d,k}(\nu)=0 \ \forall \ \nu > \nu_c$.
-All this supports the fact that $\nu_c$ is the critical point for any $d$ and that the continuous nature of the transition in typical symmetry sectors can be probed by looking at the scaling in \cref{eq:scalingrNX} of $r_{d,k}(N,X)$ with $L$.
+The advantage of considering $R^{(d,k)}(\nu)$ compared with just probing the limit in \cref{eq:ratio2} is that we conjecture the former to represent a \emph{continuous} order parameter for the filling-induced phase transition.
+Indeed, our results imply $R^{(d,k)}(\nu)<0$ for $\nu< \nu_c$.
+We also note that the main analytic claim of Ref.~\cite{Pozderac_DinfHSF} coincides with $R^{(\infty,k)}(\nu_c)=0$.
+In \cref{sec:weakFragNumerics} (see also \cref{sec:criticalScalingRatio}) we provide strong numerical evidence for $d=2,3, 4$ and $\infty$, and large system sizes, that for $\nu > \nu_c$ the ratio $r^{(d,k)}_{N,X}$ goes to $1$ in the thermodynamic limit, i.e.~$R^{(d,k)}(\nu)=0 \ \forall \ \nu > \nu_c$.
+In Section \ref{sec:criticalScalingRatio} we present numerical results, for $d=2,3$ and small $L$ values, that are compatible with $R^{(d,k)}(\nu)$ being an increasing function of $\nu$ for $\nu \lesssim \nu_c$, and such that $R^{(d,k)}(\nu_c)=0$ (see also data in Ref.~\cite{Wang_EastModel} for similar conclusions in a different context).
+All this supports the fact that $\nu_c$ is the critical point for any $d$ and that the continuous nature of the transition in typical symmetry sectors can be probed by looking at the scaling in \cref{eq:scalingrNX} of $r^{(d,k)}_{N,X}$ with $L$.\\

-We note that a different probe for the nature of fragmentation has been introduced in Ref. \cite{Morningstar_HSF}.
-Call $\rho_F(i)$ the density of frozen sites in the $i$-th Krylov sector of a given $N$ sector, where a frozen site is a site whose occupation is the same throughout the Krylov sector.
-Then it was argued that in the thermodynamic limit the weighted average